-The history of compromised sediment quality in the LSJR from industrial and urban activities continues today in many of the downstream regions of the river (Figure 5.46).
+The history of compromised sediment quality in the LSJR from industrial and urban activities continues today in many of the downstream regions of the river (Figure 5.37).
 Some contaminants, such as organochlorine pesticides and PCBs, are legacies of past misjudgments, but they continue to plague the river by their persistence in the sediments.
 Other contaminants, such as PAHs, are common byproducts of modern urban life and the shipping industry, though the LSJR may still suffer from PAHs from past mishandling of creosote.
 Metals are pervasive throughout the basin sediments at levels substantially above what is considered natural background levels and there is no sign that concentrations are diminishing.
 Overall, the downstream LSJR basin contaminant levels are similar to other large, industrialized, urban rivers.
-However, upstream in Area 4, the extent of contamination appears less, with no samples that exceeded toxicity standards, but there is also less data about that region so the status is uncertain.
+However, upstream in Area 4 (south mainstem), the extent of contamination appears less, but there is also less data in that region so the status is uncertain.
 Reductions in emissions and discharges of PAHs and metals reported by many industries since 2001 may lead to lower levels of contaminants in the LSJR system in the future.

 Outside of the areas of highest concern, contaminants act as underlying stressors all throughout the basin.
 Their individual effects may be minor, but their cumulative effects become important.
 There are small variations in the specific compounds that are most important from site to site and year to year, but many areas continue to be contaminated by more than one chemical at levels that are likely to be harmful to the river’s benthic inhabitants.
 Even the relatively pristine south mainstem portion of the LSJR has contamination that may affect sensitive organisms.

-Overall, the mass of contaminants released to the atmosphere from point sources in the LSJR region has significantly declined over a decade.
+Overall, the mass of contaminants released to the atmosphere from point sources in the LSJR region has significantly declined.
 However, little change in surface water discharges has occurred and there have been significant increases in discharges of some metals.
-Water concentrations of several metals have generally declined in the last few years in the mainstem and are generally below water quality criteria, though exceptions are copper and silver.
 Continued efforts are needed to reduce pollutant loadings through stormwater control projects, permitting and best management practices.